nitin15j/dynamic-form/README.md

 Dynamic Form is a project where we are generating form screens based on a configuration (json) file.
 This Json file is the heart of the project.
 Developer can design a form by just defining different controls, validations, lables, and other items in the configuration file.

+Developer can also configure the API endpoint to connect it with remote apis, this is more like a cherry on a cake.
+Some of the notable features of this application are:
+1. Configure form in Json, application layout service will create it accordingly at runtime
+2. Configure control Validations
+3. Configure API endpoint which will be used to send Form data
+4. Configure response DTO

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.